-• Distracted drivers were involved with 9.7% of all traffic crashes in 2015.
+• Distracted drivers were involved with 9% of all traffic crashes in 2016.
 These percentages are believed to be a low estimate of distracted driver related crashes due to the difficulty in identifying distraction and its role in the crash.

 • Speeding continues to be the lead contributing factor in deaths and the third contributing factor for crashes.
-A downward trend was experienced through 2013 with an upward appearing for 2014 and 2015.
+A downward trend was experienced through 2013 with an upward trend to 2017.
 The speed category includes crashes where the driver exceeded the speed limit or traveled too fast for conditions.